 Thyroid disease affects millions and can be controlled but not yet cured.

-Frequently Asked Pre-Workouts & Stunted Growth Questions
+Pre-Workouts & Stunted Growth FAQs

 Yes, pre-workouts, powders, and drinks are safe for teenagers.
 The high levels of caffeine might be a concern, and some brands do contain banned substances for professional athletes.